R-LadiesMelbourne/2018-11-14_From-zero-to-data-science-hero-in-1-week/README.md

-From zero to science hero in 1 week
+From zero to data science hero in 1 week
 ================
 Fiona Milne, Data Scientist at Eliiza
 28th August 2018